mjpclab/react-tabber/README.md

 ### By data structure
 You need to collect all components that want to put into tabs array.
 Each array item has property `label` and `panel`, which can be a string, a number, a native DOM element, another React component, or array of these types of item.

-It also has an optional property `key` for the item which can improve performance and use it from some callbacks besides index value.
+Optional property `key` for the item can improve performance and use it from some callbacks besides index value.

+Optional property `disabled` for the item sets the tab item state to disabled.

+Optional property `hidden` for the item sets the tab item state to hidden.

 Here is the example of tabs array:
 ```jsx
 let tabs = [